Smurf/smurf-docs/docs/foreman/repos-lifecycles.md

 ![lifecycle chart](img/foreman-lifecycle-dark-trans.png)

+### Lifecycle Environments

+Lifecycle environments manage the versioning of packages available to a host via content views.
+A lifecycle environment is a **version** of a content view.
+The content view itself manages what version of content is available to hosts in a lifecycle environment.

+### Content Views

+A content view consists of a set of repositories.
+Content views are snapshots in time of different repositories synced by foreman.
+When repositories are synced content views can be updated to promote the set of packages to a particular lifecycle environment.

 ### Add Lifecycle Environments

 Lifecycle environments are key to managing pinned versions of packages in Foreman.
 Lifecycle environments are assigned to content views.